How do I make a building application

 Please note, if your proposed work is situated over or close to a public sewer (shown on the public sewer map) a Building Notice will not be acceptable, a Full Plans application will therefore be necessary.
 Please check whether your proposal will effect a public sewer by contacting either your service provider or Contact Building Control prior to submitting your Building Notice application.

-You are only required to submit a Building Notice Application form and a scaled site location plan.
+You are only required to submit a Building Notice Application form and a scaled site location plan, although some details and structural calculation may be requested during the course of the works to demonstrate compliance with the relevant building standards.

-An application will need to be submitted to apply for retrospective approval of work that was previously carried out without building regulations approval.
+An application will need to be submitted to apply for retrospective approval of work that was previously carried out without building regulations approval, which usually comes to light when selling your property.

 Pay for your Building Control Application or Inspection -